 December 25, the officially fixed birth date of Jesus Christ coincides with the return of the Sun at the winter solstice.
 This solstice marks the entry of the Sun into the sign of Capricorn whose ruling planet is Saturn.
 On this day the Sun appears to halt over the tropic of Capricorn and begins its journey to North.

 The relationship between astrology and Jesus’ birth has been well established by the fact that a “Star” guided the Magi or the three wise men who were travelling in search of the New King.
 It is said that the “Star” would have been a cluster of stars with the bright Jupiter at the centre.
-Uranus, Jupiter and Saturn which are likely to be the guiding “Star” were in the sign of Pisces during the birth of Jesus.
+Uranus, Jupiter, and Saturn which are likely to be the guiding “Star” was in the sign of Pisces during the birth of Jesus.
 The Lord’s attributes of compassion and forgiveness are of course two salient traits of Pisces.
-The period also shows a grand trine that links Venus, Neptune and Moon with Jupiter and Saturn, suggesting a period of high spirituality.
-On December 25 at the first hour, sign Virgo representing Virgin Mary, the mother of Jesus Christ, ascended above the horizon.
+The period also shows a grand trine that links Venus, Neptune, and Moon with Jupiter and Saturn, suggesting a period of high spirituality.
+On December 25 at the first hour, sign Virgo representing the Virgin Mary, the mother of Jesus Christ, ascended above the horizon.

 Some astrologers have contradicted that Jesus was born in Bethlehem, Judea on March 1, 7 BC at 1:30 AM.
-This birth chart has a six-planet stellium in Pisces with five oppositions to Pluto and five trines to Neptune.
+This birth chart has a six-planet stellium in Pisces with five oppositions to Pluto and five tries to Neptune.

 Jesus and the Sun

-There are various factors linking Jesus to the Sun.
+Various factors are linking Jesus to the Sun.
 Jesus was identified with the Sun based on an Old Testament verse.
 According to an early sermon by Saint Augustine, Jesus chose to be born on the shortest day of the year for symbolic reasons.
 He was born on the shortest day of the year from which the subsequent days start to increase in length symbolizing the increase of light.
 Lord Jesus was described as “the light of the world” by John.
 Also, there exists the idea that creation began at the spring equinox (March 25), with the conception or birth of Jesus on March 28, which is, in Genesis, the day of creation of the sun.
 For this reason, Malachi the prophet described him as the sun of righteousness.

-The solstice at December 25 marks the transit of the Sun into the sign of Capricorn.
-During this time, the Sun appears to halt over the tropic of Capricorn for three days before beginning his journey to North, bringing the glorious light to the darkness of Winter in the Northern Hemisphere.
+The solstice on December 25 marks the transit of the Sun into the sign of Capricorn.
+During this time, the Sun appears to halt over the tropic of Capricorn for three days before beginning his journey to North, bringing the glorious light to the darkness of winter in the Northern Hemisphere.
 Capricorn was known to the Greeks as Augean Stables; convincingly the Sun is born in a stable.

 The significance of the solstice

-The Romans followed a religion of many Gods and Goddesses, including the Sun, Moon, Jupiter, Mars, Saturn, Venus and Mercury.
+The Romans followed religion of many Gods and Goddesses, including the Sun, Moon, Jupiter, Mars, Saturn, Venus and Mercury.
 Their key times of celebrations were the cardinal points of the seasons, the solstices in June and December and the equinoxes in March and October.
 These points were very important to the ancient society as they marked the change of seasons and the sowing/reaping of crops.
 These points also symbolized the stages in the development of the soul as they were considered as the stages at which the cosmos or the divine hand take a more active part in the lives of those living in the body of Mother Earth.

 Astrologically, the two equinoxes (when day and night are equal) and the two solstices (when day or night is the longest) are the four important days of a year.
 In the Northern hemisphere, the most difficult day to survive is the Winter Solstice marks the longest night.
 While people regard the dark or night as evil and the day or light as good, astrology regards these two as the opposing forces equally important for sustaining life.
 However, for Christians, the belief that God came into the world in the form of man to renounce the sins of humanity, is the primary purpose of celebrating Christmas.